atomix/atomix.github.io/copycat/user-manual/internals.md

 The log compaction algorithm as described thus far is safe for removing commands that update state machine state.
 But this does not account for entries that remove state (called tombstones) from the state machine.
 Tombstones are entries in the log which amount to state changes that remove state.
 In other words, tombstones are an indicator that some set of prior entries no longer contribute to the state of the system, including the tombstone entry itself.
 Thus, it is critical that tombstones remain in the log as long as any prior related entries do.
 If a tombstone is removed from the log before its prior related entries, rebuilding a state machine from the log will result in inconsistencies.

+{: class="text-center"}
 {% include lightbox.html href="/assets/img/docs/major_compaction.png" desc="Major Compaction" %}
 *This figure illustrates the process of major compaction.
 The grey boxes represent entries that have been marked for removal (cleaned) from the log.
 To compact the log, the major compaction task iterates through committed segments and rewrites each segment with cleaned entries removed (c) resulting in a compacted segment(d).
-The same process is then performed on the next segment (c)(d) until all committed segments have been compacted.
+The same process is then performed on the next segment (c)(d) until all committed segments have been compacted.*

 A significant objective of the major compaction task is to remove tombstones from the log in a manner that ensures failures before, during, or after the compaction task will not result in inconsistencies when state is rebuilt from the log.
 In order to ensure tombstones are removed only after any prior related entries, the major compaction task simply compacts segments in sequential order from the first index of the first segment to the last index of the last committed segment.
 This ensures that if a failure occurs during the compaction process, only entries earlier in the log will have been removed, and potential tombstones which erase the state of those entries will remain.